jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /woebot.png

-And on the more leading edge, some digital therapeutics now use virtual agents that can talk to patients in a more natural way while they provide support.
+And on the leading edge, some digital therapeutics now use virtual agents that can talk to patients in a more natural way while they provide support.

 <!--And the emerging evidence suggests that patients can develop bonds with these virtual agents that can approach what we see human therapists.-->